jesseoverright/video-metabox/readme.txt

 OR

-1. Unzip `video-metabox.1.2.2.zip` to the `/wp-content/plugins/` directory
+1. Unzip `video-metabox.1.2.4.zip` to the `/wp-content/plugins/` directory
 1. Activate `Video Metabox`  through the 'Plugins' menu in WordPress

 == Screenshots ==

 1. Adding Video is a snap!
 Just paste the URL for the video into the video metabox in the admin screen
-2. Video metabox will automatically create the embed code and add your video to the top of the post.
+2. Video Metabox will automatically create the embed code and add your video to the top of the post.

 == Changelog ==